dcshzj/nussucommit/pages/creation.md

 ## Contact us

-Please email us at [creation@nussucommit.com](mailto:creation@nussucommit.com) if you have any questions.
-You can also subscribe to our [mailing list](/contact/#mailing-list) to keep you updated with any future information.
+Visit [creation.nussucommit.com](https://creation.nussucommit.com) to sign up/for more information!.
 See you in CREATION 2020!